 The cost of treatment is always a consideration when exploring options, but should not be the sole consideration.
 Cost and quality are not always associated, but there are some cases where less reputable facilities charge less in order to entice people to receive their treatment there.

 Very little research has been conducted on current inpatient costs, but in the 1990’s, the average cost for an inpatient rehab stay was over $15,000.6 Adjusting for inflation, today this translates to around $30,000, assuming a person is paying out of pocket.
-This is likely on the higher end of treatments costs, according to many rehab sites and blogs, which cite costs between $5,000-$20,000 for a 30 day stay.
+This is likely on the higher end of treatment costs, according to many rehab sites and blogs, which cite costs between $5,000-$20,000 for a 30-day stay.
 Facilities marketing themselves as luxury treatment options can be much more expensive, even as high as $60,000.

 Inpatient facilities that bill insurance are locked into set rates, which can vary slightly depending on the insurance company.
 A standardized federal rate exists to guide pricing for inpatient psychiatric care (including inpatient substance use treatment), and it is updated each year to reflect inflation and cost of living adjustments.
 In 2020, the standardized rate for inpatient care is $798.55 per day.1 Many insurance companies use this rate as a guideline when setting their rates, agreeing to pay this amount or a certain percentage over this amount.

 Outpatient treatment is much more affordable, especially for those paying out of pocket for their treatment.
-Individual counseling sessions vary, but typically those paying out of pocket can find options for around $100 per session, unless they live in an expensive city like NYC, where the price ranges between $250-300 per session.8 Intensive outpatient treatment is usually more expensive, but still less than inpatient care.
+Individual counseling sessions vary, but typically those paying out of pocket can find options for around $100 per session unless they live in an expensive city like NYC, where the price ranges between $250-300 per session.8 Intensive outpatient treatment is usually more expensive, but still less than inpatient care.
 Rates vary, but $250 per day is a typical rate.9

 Those using insurance to pay for their treatment (either inpatient or outpatient) should consult with their insurance company to get details about their coverage.
 The amount an insured individual pays would depend on their particular plan, and may be a set amount (copay), a percentage (coinsurance), or the full rate to a certain dollar amount (deductible).
 An advantage of using insurance is that the person would pay the amount set by the insurance company, rather than the rate set by the facility, which is often considerably less.

 It is worth noting that many facilities (both inpatient and outpatient) offer options to help make their services more affordable.
-These might include offering payment plans, interest free financing options, or discounted rates for self-paying clients.
+These might include offering payment plans, interest-free financing options, or discounted rates for self-paying clients.
 Even when discounts are not advertised, it is worth asking about self-pay discounts or whether the agency offers sliding scale options for those unable to afford the full cost of treatment.

 Length of Treatment

 The length of treatment is variable, and often is adjusted based on individual treatment needs.
 Typically, inpatient rehab stays tend to be shorter in duration, anywhere between a few days to a month, with one month being the average.6 Some people who seek inpatient rehab only stay a few days while they are detoxing, and check out after their withdrawal symptoms subside.
-Certain residential programs offer longer term treatment, averaging 71 days in length.6
+Certain residential programs offer longer-term treatment, averaging 71 days in length.6

 Intensive outpatient programs are generally offered for a period of 2-3 months, but sometimes longer.
 These programs often have a more structured treatment program, in which individuals progress through the program in stages.
 Traditional outpatient counseling is more adjustable, and often is continued long term for a year or even longer, depending on the person’s needs and preferences.